nathancy/jekyll-embed-video/README.md

 ## Embed Instagram

-To obtain your video/post ID, click on your desired post to embed and you will get a URL that looks something like this:
+To find the Instagram video/reel/post ID, click on the desired post to embed.
+You will get a URL like this:

 ```
 https://www.instagram.com/p/CgdzCoMoUBJ/
 ```

-Your video ID would be `CgdzCoMoUBJ`.
+The Instagram ID would be `CgdzCoMoUBJ`

 Next create a file in your `_includes` folder called `instagramPlayer.html` with this code inside: